-- seek marketing approval for INVELTYS and establish our sales, marketing and distribution capabalities for INVELTYS in advance of and upon any such approval; - seek marketing approvals for KPI-121 0.25% and any other product candidates that successfully complete clinical development; - pursue the clinical development of KPI-121 for the treatment of other additional indications or for use in other patient populations or, if approved, seek to broaden the label of INVELTYS or KPI-121 0.25%; - pursue the preclinical and clinical development of product candidates derived from our rTKI program for use in the treatment of retinal diseases; - expand our sales, marketing and distribution capabilities for our other product candidates, prior to or upon receiving marketing approval; - scale up our manufacturing processes and capabilities to support commercialization of INVELTYS, for which we have submitted our NDA, and any of our other product candidates for which we seek and/or obtain marketing approval; - leverage our proprietary MPP technology to advance additional high-value therapeutics into preclinical and clinical development; - · in-license or acquire the rights to other products, product candidates or technologies; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; and - increase our product liability insurance coverage as we initiate and expand our commercialization efforts.
+- seek marketing approvals for KPI-121 1.0% and KPI-121 0.25% and any other product candidates that successfully complete clinical development; - pursue the clinical development of KPI-121 for the treatment of other additional indications or for use in other patient populations or, if approved, seek to broaden the label of KPI-121 1.0% or KPI-121 0.25%; - · pursue the preclinical and clinical development of product candidates derived from our rTKI program for use in the treatment of retinal diseases; - establish sales, marketing and distribution capabilities for our product candidates for which we obtain marketing approval; - · scale up our manufacturing processes and capabilities to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - · leverage our proprietary MPP technology to advance additional high-value therapeutics into preclinical and clinical development; - · in-license or acquire the rights to other products, product candidates or technologies; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; and - · increase our product liability insurance coverage as we expand our commercialization efforts.

-On July 25, 2017, we completed an IPO of our common stock pursuant to which we issued and sold 6,900,000 shares of our common stock at a price of \$15.00 per share, which included 900,000 shares sold pursuant to the exercise of the underwriters' option to purchase additional shares.
-We received net proceeds of \$94.1 million after deducting underwriting discounts and commission of \$7.2 million and offering costs incurred in 2017 of \$2.2 million.
-We believe that our existing cash on hand as of September 30, 2017, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
+On July 25, 2017, we completed an IPO of our common stock pursuant to which we issued 6,900,000 shares of our common stock at a price of \$15.00 per share, which included 900,000 shares sold pursuant to the exercise of the underwriters' option to purchase additional shares.
+We received net proceeds of \$94.9 million after deducting underwriting discounts and commission of \$7.2 million and offering costs incurred in 2017 of \$1.4 million.
+We believe that the net proceeds from our IPO, together with our existing cash on hand as of June 30, 2017 and available borrowings under our 2014 Debt Facility, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements through the second quarter of 2019.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.